NithinSunke/MY_KB_ARTICALS/OCI/ZDM/Migrating-Oracle-Database-12c-to-19c-Online-with-Zero-Downtime-Migration.md

         * HTTPS (Port 443 SSL): From the ZDM host to the GoldenGate hub for REST API calls, and from the ZDM host and/or source/target servers to OCI REST endpoints (Core, IAM, Database, Object Storage).
     6. **User Access and Authentication** :
         * The zdmuser on the ZDM host needs SSH key-based access to the source and target database servers.
 This can be as user with sudo privileges.
-        * For logical migration, connecting as the Oracle software owner (dbuser) is supported for source and target by setting RUNCPATREMOTELY to TRUE [F.123, Implied usage].
+        * For logical migration, connecting as the Oracle software owner (dbuser) is supported for source and target by setting RUNCPATREMOTELY to TRUE.
         * SSH keys should be set up without a passphrase.
         * Credentials can be provided interactively or stored in wallets for non-interactive runs.
-Wallet parameters like WALLET_OGGADMIN , WALLET_SOURCEADMIN [G.50], WALLET_TARGETADMIN [G.51] are used.
+Wallet parameters like WALLET_OGGADMIN , WALLET_SOURCEADMIN , WALLET_TARGETADMIN  are used.
     7. **Data Transfer Medium**: For logical migrations, supported media include Object Storage (OSS), NFS, Database Link (DBLINK), COPY, and AMAZONS3 (if source is AWS RDS).
         * OSS: A common choice for Cloud targets.
 Requires Port 443 connectivity.
 May require SSL wallet configuration on the source for HTTPS access using DUMPTRANSFERDETAILS_SOURCE_OCIWALLETLOC.
 Using OCI CLI for dump transfer with OSS is recommended for speed and resilience, requiring OCI CLI installation and configuration.
         * DBLINK: Supported for online/offline to all targets, but not recommended for very large databases.
 Requires direct network connectivity.
 Can be created by ZDM if it doesn't exist.